 - a.
-At least annually the Board shall consider and determine whether a director or a nominee to be a director would upon election be independent for the purposes of the Corporation's Director Independence Guidelines and applicable law. - b.
+At least annually the Board shall consider and determine whether a director or a nominee to be a director would upon election be independent for the purposes of the Corporation's Standards for Director Independence. - b.
 At the request of the Corporate Secretary, persons who are being considered for nomination or re-nomination to the Board shall provide the Corporate Secretary with complete and accurate information regarding the interests and relationships that might bear on the determination whether the person would be an independent director. - c.
-Directors and nominees shall promptly advise the Corporate Secretary of any changes in their relationships or interests that might bear on their independence as defined by the Corporation's Director Independence Guidelines and applicable law or these Guidelines. - d.
+Directors and nominees shall promptly advise the Corporate Secretary of any changes in their relationships or interests that might bear on their independence as defined by the Corporation's Standards for Director Independence or these Guidelines. - d.
 The Corporation shall disclose the determinations regarding the independence of its directors or director nominees in its annual Management Proxy Circular.
-The basis for a Board determination that a relationship is not material shall also be disclosed in the Management Proxy Circular, and any waiver of the foregoing Director Independence Guidelines that the Board grants with respect to a director or director nominee shall be explained in the Management Proxy Circular. - e.
+The basis for a Board determination that a relationship is not material shall also be disclosed in the Management Proxy Circular, and any waiver of the foregoing Standards for Director Independence that the Board grants with respect to a director or director nominee shall be explained in the Management Proxy Circular. - e.
 The Board prefers that the CEO be the only member of management on the Board, although there may be times when it is appropriate to have an additional management member or non-independent director on the Board.
 The maximum number of non-independent directors on the Board shall be two.